UCCS-SP25-CS4300-CS5300-1/Group-2-spring-2025/documentation/backend/backend_functionality/api_functionality.md

 ## Image Scanner

-Required installs:
-pyzbar
-cv2
-numpy
+Required installs over base django: pip install pyzbar opencv-python numpy

 The API takes an image and returns the food value based on the barcode.
 It utilizes the product information on the server to speed things up.